Nice to meet you.

 What I dislike about Oracle Primavera:

-• I felt that the user interface was a bit too complex for beginners compared with other project management tools for construction on the market.
+• IFrom what I've seen in G2 reviews, the user interface of the tool often gets criticized for being too complex for beginners, especially when compared to other construction project management tools on the market.

 What do G2 users dislike about Oracle Primavera: